russellf9/f9-ionic-webrtc/README.md

 ## Project Introduction

-This project is a continuation of [Magic Squares](https://github.com/russellf9/magic-squares) focusing on creating the Magic Squares game for iOS using Ionic.
+This project is a continuation of my previous Github project [Magic Squares](https://github.com/russellf9/magic-squares).

 ### Description

-A logic puzzle where the objective is to solve a 3×3 magic square.
+The 'Magic Squares Game' is a logic puzzle where the objective is to solve a 3×3 magic square.

+The magic square is _'... a square grid, where the numbers in each row, and in each column, and the numbers in the main and secondary diagonals, all add up to the same number...'_.
+This number is known as the 'magic number'.

-### Project Aims
+### Project Objectives

-The primary objective is to release an iOS app on iTunes.
+The primary objective is to release a hybrid mobile app on iTunes.

+Other objectives include learning new technical skills and creating a `seed` project for making further apps.

+### Technical Specifications.

+The app is written in HTML5, CS3 and JavaScript.

+More specifically I'm using the [Ionic Framework](http://ionicframework.com_ which incorporates [Sass](http://sass-lang.com) and [AngularJS](http://angularjs.org/).

 ### Keywords